-Yes, we do but not through an insurance company because, unfortunately, insurance companies don’t have specific products for bikes or e-bikes.
-We use a form of self insurance that adds a certain amount per month to the leasing fee.
-We recommend you get the bike insured to cover for theft or accident.
+Yes, we do.
+But insurance companies don’t have specific products for bikes or e-bikes so we use a form of self insurance that adds a certain amount per month to the hiring fee.

 In the rare case an e-bike is stolen and you haven’t got it insured, then you will need to pay for the bike.

 If you purchase the bikes, many insurance companies allow bikes to be included in the contents insurance.
 But please double check your policy and aim for one that offers replacement value, not market value.

 How do you park the bikes securely?

 If you want to park an e-bike when you are out and about, we recommend you use the combination of chain lock and rear wheel lock.
-This is what most people prefer given it practicality and speed to do and it is a high security measure.
+This is what most people prefer given it is practical and quick while still being a high security measure.
 But if you need the ultimate in security, you can add a super strong D-lock.

-When parking and locking the bikes at the organisation’s premises, we have joined efforts with www.bikeparkingnz.co.nz, the leading supplier of commercial bike parking equipment and shelters to the New Zealand market.
+For parking and locking the bikes at the organisation’s premises, we have joined efforts with www.bikeparkingnz.co.nz, the leading supplier of commercial bike parking equipment and shelters to the New Zealand market.
 They are an operating division of CAM Shelters which has been operating in NZ for over 15 years.
-We don’t charge for this service but we put you in touch with them so they can design the best solution for your organisation.
+We do not charge for this service but we work with them to design the best solution for your organisation.
 This can be from bike racks or rails bolted to the ground or walls to cages and shelters.